What is the Catholic Worldview Fellowship?

 The Fellowship is built upon 4 major areas of formation: academic, leadership, cultural and spiritual.

-Students receive three academic credits from the Pontifical Athenaeum Regina Apostolorum.
+Students receive six academic credits from the Pontifical Athenaeum Regina Apostolorum.
 The course elaborates upon and transmits a Catholic Worldview through an interdisciplinary study of culture change.
 Lectures are given by experts in the fields of history, religion, philosophy and ethics in order to shed light on the role of a Catholic leader in today’s constantly evolving culture.

 Fellows also receive personal Leadership Coaching from Firm Foundations Incorporated, a consulting firm in Washington, DC.
 Through lectures, group discussion and one-on-one sessions, students will identify their talents more clearly and learn how to unleash their leadership potential.